xXPBSXx/PCSD-Control-Panel-2/README.md

 **Important:** For all clock versions, make sure to adjust the `// WiFi credentials` section in the Arduino code.
 If the credentials are not set correctly, the displays will remain black.

 **Baud Rate Warning:**
-Make sure the baud rate in your Arduino code matches the one in the PCSD Control Panel (e.g. `115200`).
+Make sure to set the correct baud rate in your Arduino code depending on the device and configuration you're using (e.g. 115200 for ESP32).
+This must also match the value set in the PCSD Control Panel.
+If they don't match, data transfer won't work properly. (e.g. 115200).
 Otherwise, data won't be read properly.

 **Timezone Warning:**
 Set the correct timezone in the Arduino code by adjusting the `#define TZ_INFO` value.
 Example for Central European Time: